Today I’m going to show you five proven ways for how to make money on LinkedIn.

 When your audience is only on LinkedIn, LinkedIn holds all the power.
 It’s the same with any other social media platform.

-But on the other hand, if you build an audience through your email list, you’ll have all the power and ownership of that list.
+On the other hand, if you build an audience through your email list, you’ll have all the power and ownership of that list.

 So what exactly is the role of LinkedIn in building an email list?